-Colorado Garden Show, Inc. is proud to offer its scholarship programs from proceeds generated from the annual Colorado Garden & Home Show & the Colorado Fall Home Show, to provide financial aid to students attending a college or university in Colorado.
-Scholarship applicants must major in horticulture, floriculture, landscape design, botany, biology (as it applies to horticulture/agriculture [...]
+Colorado Garden Show, Inc. offers scholarship programs from proceeds generated from the annual Colorado Garden & Home Show & the Colorado Fall Home Show, to provide financial aid to students attending a college or university in Colorado.
+Scholarship applicants must major in horticulture, floriculture, landscape design, botany, biology (as it applies to horticulture/agriculture sciences), [...]
 More

 To be eligible for the Edward & Merilyn Borchers Family Foundation Scholarship, the applicant must be a Russia High School (Shelby Co., Ohio) senior pursuing a two- or four-year degree at an accredited community college or university.
 Scholarships are renewable for up to three years.

 For more information or to apply, please visit the scholarship provider's website. [...]
 More

 eQuality Scholarship Collaborative awards scholarships to honor and encourage California students for their service to the lesbian/gay/bisexual/transgender community.
 Applicants for all scholarships must have demonstrated service to the LGBT+ community.
 Applicants of all sexual orientations and gender identities are eligible.
 For more information or to apply, please visit the scholarship [...]
 More